 Meanwhile essential professions are mostly performed by women worldwide.
 More than 70% of healthcare workers are women.
 It is also women who carry out more than 70% of unpaid work, performing three times as much unpaid work as men.
 This blatant injustice is intensified by school closures and increased illness, which leads to a growing burden for carers.
 This must change now.
 Instead of continuing to systematically devalue unpaid and underpaid care work, it must be given the status it deserves and recognised globally for its role in social cohesion.

-3. Fair pay is not a marginal issue
+3. Decent pay is not a marginal issue

 Dismissals and reduced working hours have become a particular threat to existence during the pandemic.
 The textile industry in Bangladesh, for example, shows that women in particular face an existential threat posed by coronavirus.
 The cancellation of orders by textile companies puts jobs and thus the livelihoods of garment workers, and women in particular, at risk.